If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 I suddenly realized I really could take my life back.
 I realized I could regain control over what was going on with me.
 I realized I wasn’t a lost cause.
 And I had to start sharing my experiences with everyone!

-The second month: my seizures stopped entirely.
+The second month: I had my very last symptom… a seizure.
+Since then, my seizures totally stopped.
 As did my migraines.
 As did my muscle weakness, fainting, falling, stumbling, confusion, tongue tripping, and vision fading.
 I was able to start going for walks again (1-2 mile walks), and even managed to slowly jog 1/8 of a mile without collapsing afterwards!!!

 Fast forward to 2014.
 I married and was able to have a child I was told would kill me if I tried to get pregnant.
-I still tired rather quickly, but slowly regaining strength and endurance.
+I still became exhausted rather quickly, but slowly regaining strength and endurance.
 I no longer dealt with chronic weakness or unexplained muscle fatigue.
-I was able to focus for shorter amounts of time, and actually remember what I focused on.
+I was able to focus for longer amounts of time, and actually was remember what I focused on (a major deal).
 I could think clearly enough to proofread literary works, and started to volunteer my time to coach a few friends through essential oil use and nutritional medicine.

 2015 update – I am completely symptom-free.
 My family eats a mostly Paleo diet with some organic ancient grains now that my gut has healed.
 I’ve stepped up our essential oil use even more, and found personal care products and cosmetics without toxins in them…. which means I no longer have to DIY everything!
 My husband and I are both feeling much healthier, energetic, and better rested… and I’m able to go for long walks (2+miles) and function as expected.
 I have struggled with regaining fitness, but recovery is a slow process and I can’t expect myself to dive back into a rigorous weight lifting and running program like I enjoyed when I first joined the Navy.